 So if you’re curious about how to really perfect your brownies, check out the tips below.
 I also tried to answer any questions I thought you might have below.

-How to Make Brownies with Shiny Thin Crust
+How to Make Brownies with Shiny, Thin, Crinkly Crust

 You know that tissue-thin shiny crust on top of brownies that we all love and want?
 It’s easier to achieve than you might think.
 I show you how to do this in detail in the video above.